Brisbane Airport: New parallel runway

 On 18 September 2007, the federal government granted approval for the construction of a new parallel runway.
 The proposed $1.3 billion, 3300 m runway was expected to take approximately eight years to construct and was constructed on swamp land 2 km west of the existing terminal area and parallel to the existing main runway.
 The long construction period was due to the settling period of the 13000000 m3 of sand fill dredged from Moreton Bay.
 In early December 2014 the delivery of 11000000 m3 of sand to the site was completed.
 In 2019, asphalting of the second runway had begun and was completed by late 2019, while mid February 2020 saw the start of the line-marking of the runway.
-The runway was completed on 30 April 2020 after over eight years of construction at a cost of over $1 billion.
-It opened officially on 12 July 2020 with a Virgin Australia flight to Cairns being the first to take off from the new runway.

 On 30 March 2020, runway 14/32 was decommissioned early as part of Brisbane's new runway 'Operational Readiness & Testing' phase so that the newly decommissioned cross runway could be used for aircraft parking.

-In May 2020, construction of a new runway was completed.
+In mid-2020, construction of a new runway was completed.
 Its first flight was operated by Virgin Australia, flight VA781 to Cairns, on 12 July 2020.